 Old Hollywood style tips are iconic and stand the test of time.
-While some – think Marilyn Monroe shaving a half-inch of one heel to help emphasis her a wiggle as she walked – are not quite practical, here are the one’s worth knowing.
+While some – think Marilyn Monroe shaving a half-inch of one heel to help emphasis a wiggle as she walked – are not quite practical, here are the tips worth knowing.

 Use your eyes to seduce

 A sexy woman is usually depicted as half-undressed with her body doing the talking.
 And while our bodies are sexual and sometimes deserve the show, they are certainly not the only way to lure an admirer.

 Lauren Bacall famously lowered her head and looked up with her eyes on the set of ‘To have and Have Not’.
 This was how she managed to control her nerves in front of her future husband Humphrey Bogart.

 It soon became Bacall’s trademark known as ‘the look’.